 Before you start your property search, it’s worth getting conditional approval for a home loan.
 It’s a letter from your lender that indicates how much they’re likely to let you borrow.
-It’s based on a few things, like review of your financial details, goals and requirements.
+It’s based on a few things, like a review of your financial details, goals and requirements.
+The info will also have been assessed and validated by us.

 Things to have ready: